Introduction

 1) Idea, innovation, and concept, including:

-- The level of innovation in delivery of education within the project.
+• The level of educational innovation in the project.

 2) Potential to positively impact clinical practice, including:

-- The project’s potential to reinforce the understanding of the prevention, diagnosis, treatment, and personal and societal consequences, of psychiatric and neurological disorders.
+• The project’s potential to improve the clinical understanding of prevention, diagnosis, and / or treatment of psychiatric and neurological disorders, and / or their personal and societal consequences.

-- The impact of the project and plans for future continuation of the project after completion.
+• The impact of the project and plans for future continuation of the project after the funding period.

 3) Feasibility of the project, including: